As has been the case since Apple ditched the 17in MacBook Pro back in 2012, there have been two sizes of MacBook Pro. The 13in and the 15in model.

 But it's not all about the 15in.
 The quad-cores in the 2019 13in MacBook Pro (as they did in the 2018 model) make us more comfortable with that machine's pro status.

-The differences continue when you look at the graphics offerings - which haven't changed at all between the 2018 and 2019 models.
+The differences continue when you look at the graphics offerings.

-Both generations of 13in MacBook Pro offer graphics cards that are integrated on the processor, while the 15in MacBook Pro features discrete graphics.
+Both generations of 13in MacBook Pro offer graphics cards that are integrated on the processor, while the 15in MacBook Pro features discrete graphics as well as integrated graphics (so the Mac can switch between the two, thereby saving battery life when the faster card isn't required).

 One of the key differences between integrated and discrete (or dedicated) graphics is that integrated graphics don’t have their own RAM and that will matter if you are doing something graphically intense, like rendering something in 3D, or playing a graphically intensive game.